leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ### B. Macromolecules
-We'll now take a closer look at three important macromolecules (our next step up on the ladder of scale).
-Each macromolecule is made up of a unique monomer. **Proteins**, as mentioned earlier, are formed from long chains of amino acid monomers. **Carbohydrates**, or simple, starchy sugars, and comprised of the monomer **monosaccharides**.
-These monosaccharides can combine in a process called a **dehydration reaction**, and decouple via **hydrolosis**.
-The important thing to remember here is that dehydration ***combines***  molecules and hydrolysis ***breaks them apart***.
+We'll now examine three critical macromolecules (our next step up on the ladders of scale).
+Each macromolecule contains a unique monomer. **Proteins**, as mentioned earlier, are formed from long chains of amino acid monomers. **Carbohydrates**, or simple, starchy sugars, are comprised of the monomer **monosaccharides**.
+These monosaccharides can combine in a **dehydration reaction** and decouple via **hydrolysis**.
+The key takeaway is that dehydration ***combines***  molecules -- and hydrolysis ***breaks them apart***.

 ![Dehydration Reaction](/pictures/dehydration-ka.png)

 ![Hydrolysis Reaction](/pictures/hydrolysis-ka.png)

-Any gym bros reading this might be able to guess what our last macromolecule is.
+Any gym bros reading this might be able to guess our last macromolecule.
 That's right, **Fats**!
 Fats are **lipids**, another sub-class of organic molecules. that primarily store energy in organisms.
 Unlike our previous macromolecules, fats do **not** have a unique monomer.
-We say that fats are **hydrophobic** (water-fearing) because these repel water.
-This is probably intuitive to anyone who leaves a can of grease out to congeal overnight.
-In the morning you'll probably discover water left on top, and hardened fat left on bottom.
+Fats are **hydrophobic** (water-fearing) because they repel water.
+This fact is intuitive to anyone who leaves a can of grease out to congeal overnight.
+In the morning, you'll probably discover water left on top of the can and hardened fat left on the bottom.

 One other special kind of lipid is the **phospholipids**.
-These molecules are hydrophobic, and as a result, make up the outer membrane of cells.
+These molecules are hydrophobic and make up the outer membrane of cells.
 A double layer of these lipids keeps water *in* and *out* of the cell!

-Briefly, we'll mention one more very special macromolecule: **DNA**.
-DNA is composed of **nucleotide** monomers and uses **hydrogen bonds** to hold together their double helix shape.
+We'll mention one more particular macromolecule: **DNA**.
+DNA contains **nucleotide** monomers and uses **hydrogen bonds** to hold a double helix shape.
 We'll have plenty more to say about DNA a little later.

 ![Phospholipid Bi-Layer](/pictures/phospholipid.jpg)

 ### C. The Cell Membrane

-Now we get the barrier of the cell: the **cell membrane**.
+Now, we get the barrier of the cell: the **cell membrane**.
 This vital structure controls the passage of materials in and out of the cell.
 We say the cell membrane has **selective permeability**, which is just a fancy way of saying it only lets some specific stuff in or out.
 Proteins embedded in the lipid layer of the membrane give it a **fluid mosaic** property.
-This means that the cell membrane is highly flexible and dynamic.
+Therefore, the cell membrane is highly flexible and dynamic.

 There are a few different ways that things can cross the cell membrane.
 One such mechanism is **passive transport** – the **diffusion** of substances across a membrane without energy.
 This process occurs when a substance moves from an area of *high* concentration to *low* concentration.
 A classic example of diffusion occurs when you leave a hot pan out on the stove to cool.
 Heat moves from the pan (an area of **high** energy concentration) to the surrounding air (**low** energy concentration).

 The lipid-bilayer structure of the cell membrane keeps out **polar** and charged molecules.
-A polar molecule is simply any molecule that has opposite charges on either end.
+A polar molecule is any molecule that has opposite charges on either end.
 Water (H2O) is one such example of a polar molecule.
 Therefore, molecules like O2 and CO2 can easily cross the cell membrane, while polar molecules can not.
-Water can cross the cell membrane, however, through a process known as **osmosis**.
-It is crucial that cells maintain the *correct balance* of water, and so H2O can only cross the cell membrane in certain instances.
+However, water can cross the cell membrane through a process known as **osmosis**.
+Cells must maintain the *correct balance* of water.
+Therefore,  H2O can only cross the cell membrane in certain instances.

 So when does water cross the cell membrane?
 The answer depends on the relative **tonicity** of the surrounding medium.
 Tonicity refers to the ability of a surrounding solution to cause a cell to gain or lose water.
 We say a cell is **isotonic** when tonicity is equal in and out of the cell.
 A cell is **hypertonic** when solute concentration is higher outside a cell, and **hypotonic** under the *opposite* conditions.

 We stated earlier that diffusion can occur without *energy* because substances like to travel from areas of *high* to *low* concentration.
-But can molecules move the other way, from areas of *low* to *high* concentration?
-The answer is yes, albeit with a little help. **Facilitated diffusion** is the movement of substances from low to high concentration aided by **transport proteins**.
+But can molecules move the other way, from *low* to *high* concentration?
+The answer is yes, albeit with help. **Facilitated diffusion** is the movement of substances from low to high concentration aided by **transport proteins**.
 These transport proteins provide the energy (e.g., **ATP**) required to overcome the friction caused by the diffusion gradient.

-Cells can also inject or remove large particles by **endocytosis** and **exocytosis** respectively.
+Cells can inject or remove large particles by **endocytosis** and **exocytosis**.

 ![Active vs. Passive Transport](/pictures/active-passive-transport.png)

 ### D. Cell Signaling
 Cells are rarely acting alone.
 Most cells are part of larger, complex structures with functions that far exceed the capabilities of a single living thing.
 So, to achieve this superior functionality, cells must work together.
 Teamwork requires communication.

 The vast array of cells in the human body communicate by two primary mechanisms: **chemical** and **electrical signaling**.
 Chemical signals create slow, long-lasting responses in the body.
-These signals might include a prompt to the testes to create more testosterone or a series of signals that start an immune response.
+These signals might include a prompt to the testes to produce more testosterone or a series of signals that start an immune response.
 Electric signals, by contrast, are fast-acting and short-lasting.
 These signals target the muscles, neurons, and other rapid-fire structures in the body.

 Hormone signals, as alluded to earlier, are *chemical* signals.
-These messages rely on **target cells**, or cells outfitted with **specific receptors** that allow them to respond to chemical messages produced from disparate parts of the body. **Hormone receptors** can appear on both the inside and outside of the cell membranes.
+These messages rely on **target cells**, or cells outfitted with **specific receptors** that allow them to respond to chemical messages produced from disparate body parts. **Hormone receptors** can appear on both the inside and outside of the cell membranes.
 These receptors are sites that allow hormone signals to bind to the cell.

 These cells are a bit like the watchtower guards of the body.
 We'll break down the stages of hormone signaling into three parts, **reception**, **transduction**, and **response**.
-At a high level, we can think of each stage like this, respectively: "a message is received, a message is processed, and a response is sent."
+At a high level, we can think of each stage like this: "A message is received, a message is processed, and a response message returns from the cell."

 We can further divide hormone signaling into **water-soluble** and **lipid-soluble** hormones.
-In water-soluble hormone signaling, hormones are *polar* and thus are unable to cross the cell membrane.
-In lipid-soluble signaling, messages pass right through the exterior of the cell and into the **cytoplasm**.
-More details regarding these different processes are included in the figure below.
+In water-soluble hormone signaling, hormones are *polar* and thus can not cross the cell membrane.
+In lipid-soluble signaling, messages pass through the cell exterior into the **cytoplasm**.
+We provide more details regarding these different processes in the figure below.

 ![Water-Soluble vs. Lipid-Soluble Horomone Signaling](/pictures/lipid-water-soluble-horomones.webp)

 ### E. Enzymes
 We'll now briefly discuss **enzymes**, some of the unsung heroes of life on Earth.
-Cells require several chemical processes to perform their basic functions.
+Cells require several chemical processes to perform essential functions.
 These reactions occur quite slowly by default in nature.
-Even ordinary biological processes such as the conversion of starches into sugars could take thousands of years without intervention!
+Even ordinary biological processes like the conversion of starches into sugars could take thousands of years without intervention!

-This is where enzymes come in.
+Here's where enzymes come into play.
 Enzymes are proteins that bind to the active sites of **substrates** (or **reactants**) in chemical reactions.
-By lowering the **activation energy** required for reactions to occur, enzymes *dramatically* increase reaction speed.
+By lowering the **activation energy** required for chemical reactions to occur, enzymes *dramatically* increase reaction speed.

 ### F. Cellular Respiration
-Now let's take a look at one of the most fundamental processes in all of nature, **cellular respiration**.
-But before we jump in, we need to brush up on a little chemistry.
+Now, let's discuss **cellular respiration**, an essential component of all living things.
+First, we need to brush up on some chemistry.
 In chemical reactions, we say that an **oxidation** occurs when an atom *loses* an electron.
 By contrast, **reduction** occurs when an atom *gains* an electron.
-We can remember these terms with the useful nuemonic **OILRIG**.
-The processes always go hand and hand.
-Any time one atom loses an electron, another must *gain* an electron.
-Therefore, these processes are often referred to together as **redox** reactions.
-These terms will come in handy later when discussing the transfer of energy during chemical reactions in cells.
+We can remember these terms with the nuemonic **OILRIG**.
+The processes always go hand in hand.
+When one atom loses an electron, another must *gain* an electron.
+Therefore, these processes are known as **redox** reactions.
+These terms will come into play when discussing energy transfer during chemical reactions.

-Now we are ready to talk about cellular respiration.
+Now, we are prepared to talk about cellular respiration.
 Cellular respiration is the *primary* process by which cells make energy.
 Almost all organisms on Earth use some form of cellular respiration, even plants!
 We'll specifically examine a few different flavors of energy when talking about the *kinds* of energy organisms produce.
 Namely, we'll look at **chemical/potential** and **thermal/kinetic** energy.
-The commonality between these subclasses is that they all represent the same basic thing, the ability to do work.
+The commonality between these subclasses is that they all represent the same thing: the ability to perform work.

-Cellular respiration is essentially a conversion of chemical energy from nutrients into energy-poor **ATP**.
-Here, the reactants glucose and oxygen are transformed into carbon dioxide, water, and ATP.
+Cellular respiration converts chemical energy from nutrients into energy-poor **ATP**.
+Glucose and oxygen transform into carbon dioxide, water, and ATP.
 This process occurs on a higher level every time you take a breath!
 We can write the chemical equation for this process as such:

 $$C_6H_{12}O_6 + 6O_2 \rightarrow 6CO_2 + 6H_2O + \text{energy}$$